SigNoz/signoz/frontend/src/container/OnboardingContainer/APM/GoLang/goLang.md

     `OTEL_EXPORTER_OTLP_HEADERS`: `signoz-access-token=<SIGNOZ-INGESTION-TOKEN>`.
 Update `<SIGNOZ-INGESTION-TOKEN>` with the ingestion token provided by SigNoz

     `OTEL_EXPORTER_OTLP_ENDPOINT`: ingest.{region}.signoz.cloud:443.
-Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary according to this table.
+Depending on the choice of your region for SigNoz cloud, the ingest endpoint will vary accordingly.

     US - ingest.us.signoz.cloud:443 <br></br>